v43ky/ShortiumPoppyLite/README.md

 ## **Features**
 - Add, edit, and manage templates for video titles, descriptions, and tags.💖
-- Assign specific videos to templates for automated uploads with predefined metadata.
+- Assign specific videos to templates for automated uploads with predefined metadata.🚀
-- Schedule video uploads at specific times with optional custom templates.
+- Schedule video uploads at specific times with optional custom templates.🤖
-- Track remaining daily quota and reset it automatically at user's local time.
+- Track remaining daily quota and reset it automatically at user's local time.👨‍💻
-- Video preview feature for easy selection and scheduling.
+- Video preview feature for easy selection and scheduling.💫
-- Dynamic UI for managing templates and schedules with scrollable lists.
+- Dynamic UI for managing templates and schedules with scrollable lists.🌌

 ![Main](images/main.png)